New season announced at Bridge Theatre, starring Simon Russell Beale

 As well as plays, the Bridge Theatre and Barbican will co-present Flight once more from 17 May - 6 June.
 Based on Caroline Brothers' 2011 book Hinterland, Flight tells the story of two Afghani men who embark on an epic journey across Europe.
 In a review for LondonTheatre.co.uk, Sam Marlowe said: "This unique method of delivery, coupled with the taut narrative, feels so intense that the effect is almost overwhelming.
 And it is so, so beautiful."

-Bryony Lavery's stage adaptation of Philip Pullman's The Book of Dust - La Belle Sauvage will be presented at the Bridge Theatre from December 2021.
-Further details will be given later in the year.
+Bryony Lavery's stage adaptation of Philip Pullman's The Book of Dust - La Belle Sauvage will be presented at the Bridge Theatre from 2 December.
+Find out more about The Book of Dust - La Belle Sauvage in London here.

 Photo credit: Bridge Theatre (Photo courtesy of Bridge Theatre)